Linear algebra and group theory: 3d. The determinant

 \section{3d.
 The determinant}

-Regarding now the determinant, for the complex matrices it is more convenient to follow an abstract approach, and this due to our lack of geometric intuition with the space $\mathbb C^N$, at $N\geq2$, and with the volumes of the bodies there.
-We have:
+Regarding now the determinant, for the complex matrices it is more convenient to use an abstract approach, and this due to our lack of geometric intuition with the space $\mathbb C^N$, at $N\geq2$, and with the ``complex volumes'' of the bodies there.
+So, let us formulate:

 \begin{definition} The determinant of a complex matrix $A\in M_N(\mathbb C)$ is given by

 with $\varepsilon=\pm1$ being the signature of the permutations. \end{definition}